 Ideas #5 and #6: Pictionary and Scattergories-(Post-Teaching)

-The team to guess the most terms correctly wins.
+The team that guesses the most terms correctly wins.

 Scattergories: Break the class into two teams.
-The teacher will print out 2-sets of the word wall cards.
-Students in each group will place them into categories.
+The teacher will print out two sets of the word wall cards.
+Students in each group will be placed into categories.
 Example: Setting, Characters, Rising Action, Climax, Falling Action, Resolution-Plot Structure

-The group to categorize the word cards the quickest and most correctly, wins.
+The group that categorizes the word cards the quickest and most correctly wins.

 Editable ELA Word Wall for Middle School